Skip to content

 docker compose pull

-3. Restart the installation:
+3. Restart the platform:

 docker compose down --remove-orphans